dddiscovery/datapoints/README.md

 # DDDI DataPoints Blog

-This repository contains the source code for the DDDI DataPoints blog, a platform for sharing data-driven discoveries and insights.
+This repository contains the source code for the DDDI DataPoints blog, a series showcasing postdoctoral research through data-driven discoveries.

 ## Project Structure